 We all just want to get along.
 And very few of us can truthfully say we never shy away from conflict.
 But to benefit from diversity, the harmony we strive for needs to be challenged.
 If women and others who represent diversity are merely part of the power culture that already exists, then women can just as easily as men reproduce the rigid self-understanding that decisions are based on.
 Diversity must therefore not only be created by people with different backgrounds, but also supported by efforts that strengthen psychological security, constructive conflict and curiosity about different perspectives.
 It can rattle the pleasant harmony, but without it, diversity has no purpose.

 As in recruitment contexts, data can be the key to understanding where in the organization more work is needed.
-Many of the employee satisfaction surveys that exist examine in different ways how cooperation and psychological safety are at the heart of the matter.
+Many of the employee engagement surveys that exist examine in different ways how cooperation and psychological safety are at the heart of the matter.
 If cooperation gets top scores from the employees’ perspective, it may be a good idea to ask yourself if this harmony is the result of too much homogeneity?

 It is also important to examine whether employees feel they are heard, taken seriously and are comfortable in expressing their personal views and opinions.